tsunodaissei/RepeatMasker_docker/README.md

 # RepeatMasker_docker
-RepeatMasker container with search engine TRF and HMMER
+RepeatMasker container with search engines TRF and HMMER